WokLibCodeClub/.github/profile/README.md

 ### *Python from the beginning* for those new to Python

-For those quite new to Python we will continue exploring the basics by extending our *turtles* code to include loops, and .
+For those quite new to Python we will continue exploring the basics by extending our *turtles* code to include loops, and introduce the concept of Python lists.

 ** Previous sessions in *Python from the beginning*:**